 Stunning, isn't it?
 Like a piece of art.
 That's exactly what this house is, as the unique vision of an architect graduate from Harvard.
 You can rent it for events, and even for an entire night if you want to.
 It's called the The Glass House, and as you can see by the pictures, there aren't any walls.
 It's literally pure glass.

 According to Town and Country, it will cost you $30,000 to stay the night.
 Yes, that $30,000 is a donation buying you a one-of-a-kind experience in influential architect Philip Johnson's iconic Glass House.
-The home used to be his weekend retreat from the city in New Canaan, Connecticut, which is about an hour and a half from New York.
+The home used to be his weekend retreat from the city in New Canaan, Connecticut, about an hour-and-a-half from New York.

 You can also take a tour of this world-famous house for thousands less, if that's more budget-friendly.
 However, let's not throw stones at those that do the nightly stay, because it's for a good cause.

 Being that the $30,000 is a donation, it's at least tax deductible, and gets you and a guest a full night stay along with a magnificently delicious, locally sourced, multi-course dinner for up to ten people.

 All the proceeds go to the National Trust for Historic Preservation, which has owned the house since Philip died in 2005.

 Philip is still considered a visionary in the architecture world, and you can read more about him here.
 But essentially, he's the founder of the Department of Architecture and Design at the Museum of Modern Art in Manhattan, and the first person ever to receive the prestigious Pritzker Prize for his vision.
 He built the glass house between 1949 and 1955.